atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/09-transforming-normals/README.md

 ![Proof v, n, and p](images/proof-tangent-plane.png)

-(ugh, I feel like *not* having pictures in a CG explanation should be unacceptable 😤)

-(ok, I guess the picture for this proof didn't add much, but I still agree with the above statement.)

 Vector `v` and `n` are both a 1x3 matrices.
 The dot product between `v` and `n` is zero because they orthogonal to each other.